MikeyBurkman/partymoji/README.md

 2. Flickering when adding a new effect on prod
 3. Change all of our hue stuff to use canvas when possible
 4. Add movement/scaling/rotation to text
+5. Effect previews?
+Could reduce image to a really small thumbnail and reduce the number of frames to a max of like 5 before running each effect.